HomeofNever/Advanced-Design-Using-Java/ConwayGameOfLifeWithGUI/manuals/tests.md

 Game rules are also tested at `example2.txt` and `example3.txt` by stepping through the generated files.

 You may find the expected output in `tests/result` section.
-Use `diff` for the file generated from the program with corresponded command -- these should be identical or it means something goes wrong.
+Use `diff` for the file generated from the program with corresponded command -- these should be identical, or it means something goes wrong.

 Some examples inspired by [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ### GUI & Action test

-As the underlying data representation has both tested by unit test and the manual test section, for the GUI part, it is mostly focus whether the data bindings are working, or if target behaviors are reached.
+As the underlying data representation has both tested by the unit test and the manual test section, for the GUI part, it is mostly focused whether the data bindings are working, or if target behaviors are reached.

 #### Before simulation